please sign in with Astroyogi.

 During the sacred Navratri festival, devotees from far and wide flock to some of these famous temples in Delhi to pay obeisance to Goddess Durga.
-Some of those famous temples which witness a huge rush of devotees during Navratri are:
+Some of those famous temples which witness a huge rush of devotees during Navratri are: Consult our expert astrologers to learn more about Navratri Pooja and methodologies.

 This temple, located on the Jhandewalan road on the way to Karol Bagh is an ancient Hindu temple which receives a large number of devotees especially during Navratri.
 It is one of the most famous temples dedicated to Maa Aadi Shakti.
 It got its name Jhandewalan during Shah Jahan’s reign due to the prayer flags or Jhandas being offered there.
 According to the story behind this temple, it was once situated in a mountain region, then this place was excavated and the temple was established.
 It is said that a man named Badri was an ardent devotee of Goddess Durga, he dreamt of the Goddess and she informed him about the idol and then this temple was constructed at the same place.
 On the occasion of Navratri, special puja is performed at this shrine and the place is beautifully decorated with flowers and vibrant lights.